 So now when chancing across flowers with four petals in a cross, and six stamens in the centre, this pattern should start to trigger bells, because that plant could well be one of the 3,300 edible brassica species that grow worldwide.
-Each brassica species has flowers as were just described.
+Each brassica species has flowers as just described.

-The simple to remember ‘patterns method’ really does present a system to help fast track your foraging.
+The simple-to-remember ‘patterns method’ really does present a system to help fast track your foraging.
 No more thumbing through hundreds of photos trying to match what you hold to a drawing.
 The patterns of plants allow us to hone in on a plant family, often providing many clues as to edibility or otherwise.

 By coming on any of my walks or courses you can also receive special discounted prices on my study aids, such as my yearly Wild Plant Guide calendars, the colour coded, season-by-season Wild Plant Guide harvest charts, and my range of foraging identification cards and card games.
-To view these, check out the foraging Resources Shop.
+To view these, check out the foraging resources Shop.